 Conclusion on Bank of America ACH Routing Number

-Having your Bank of America ACH routing number handy is necessary for all kinds of money transfers.
+Having your Bank of America ACH routing number handy is necessary for all kinds of money transfers whether you’re living frugally or not.
 Without this number, it’s unlikely you will be able to successfully send and receive money.

 Your routing number is a nine-digit number which can be found at the bottom left of a check or through online banking.
 You can also find it in the list above.
 You will need this number for bill pay, wire transfers, and automatic bill pay.